Miss the beginning of the series? Go to Common Nonprofit Mistakes (And Simple Solutions) Part 1: I Could Do It All, But I Shouldn’t.

 Nonprofit fundraising events can successfully reach short-term results like meeting a specific fundraising need or building awareness.
 They also serve to get new people excited and connected with your organization, but attending your fundraiser should only be the start of that connection.

 To succeed at building long-term results, you need to include the goal of getting attendees to further connect with you after the event.
 Carefully plan a way to easily and effectively collect contact information, track donations, and plan for how you want to follow up with attendees after the event.

 For those of you who like to do things the old-fashioned way, here are some easy ways to collect information and donations.

 Not sure what information you should collect?
-Download a sample sign-in sheet or refer to the donation form below.
+Refer to the donation form below.

 Take Your Event Digital